Memo Diaz

-Guillermo "Memo" Diaz (born October 16, 1995) is an American professional soccer player who plays as a midfielder for USL Championship club Oakland Roots.
+Guillermo Fernando "Memo" Diaz (born October 16, 1995) is an American professional soccer player who plays as a midfielder for USL Championship club El Paso Locomotive.

 Career

 College

 Diaz began playing college soccer at Yavapai College in 2014, before moving to the University of Nevada, Las Vegas in 2016, where he played two further seasons of soccer.

 Laredo Heat

 Following college, Diaz played a season with National Premier Soccer League side Laredo Heat in 2018.

-El Paso Locomotive
+El Paso Locomotive (first stint)

 On February 21, 2019, Diaz signed for USL Championship side El Paso Locomotive ahead of their inaugural season.

 Oakland Roots

 On January 11, 2021, Diaz joined Oakland Roots ahead of their inaugural season in the USL Championship.

+El Paso Locomotive (second stint)

+On December 11, 2024, it was announced that Diaz had signed back with El Paso after a couple years with Oakland, citing family reasons for the move.